 Availability of financial information

-Financial statements in Finland are subject to registration for limited liability companies, open joint stock companies and limited partnerships companies.
-However, limited partnership companies are only subject to registration if certain circumstances, such as the size of the company are met.
-Financial information on domestic companies may therefore be obtained from the Finnish Patent and Registrations office’s trade register, as well as through a number of specialized credit information companies.
+Financial statements in Finland must be registered for limited liability companies, open joint stock companies and limited partnerships companies.
+However, limited partnership companies are only subject to registration if certain criteria, such as company size, are met.
+Financial information on domestic companies can be obtained from the Finnish Patent and Registrations Office’s trade register, as well as from specialized credit information companies.

 Allianz Trade has online access to registered financial information through chosen providers and allocates each company a grade reflecting its financial health and how it conducts business.
 Grades represent a core of our knowledge and analyses, and help clients identify and avoid risk.
 Data is continuously monitored to offer the most up-to-date information to support management decisions.